swanapole/Awwards/README.md

 Program should show the project with the highest number of votes on the caraousel on the home page **input:** Home page is accessed
 **output:** Project with highest votes is displayed.

+Admin site should be displayed when "admin/" url is chosen **input:** User enters admin url in browser **output:** Admin Login is displayed